numpy/numpy-tutorials/content/electrical/dc.md

 * A "can-do" attitude
 * Basic electrical knowledge (Ohm's Law, KCL, KVL)
 * Basic linear algebra knowledge (Matrices, Inversion and Determinants)
-* Basic Python knowledge (know how to run code and import modules see xyz tutorial to review)
+* Basic Python knowledge (know how to run code and import modules - see the [Python Tutorial](https://docs.python.org/3/tutorial/) to review)
-* The Matplotlib package if you want to reproduce the plots (see xyz for how to install)
+* The [Matplotlib](https://matploblib.org) package if you want to reproduce the plots.

 ## Part 1: Plotting Ohm's Law
 ### Part 1a: Calculating Ohm's Law in pure python